EvitaO/Tester-lem-in/README.md

 ## Prerequisites

 Put your lem-in executable in this folder.
-If you want to use it on MacOS, change in make_maps './linux_gen' to './generator'.
+If you want to use it on MacOS, command in make_maps the lines with './linux_gen' and uncommand the lines with './generator'.
+Also in the files flow-b, flow-bs, flow-o, flow-t, flow-th you have to change the values of the variables 'start' and 'end' to the values that are commanded.
+For MacOS time doesn't work yet.

 ## Usage